albin-baby-2002/Lanes-ecommerce/readme.md

 h - left arrow
 l - right arrow
-j - up arrow
+j - down arrow
-k - down arrow
+k - arrow

 any number with h,l,j,k etc will move it that time

 //---------------------------------------

 change to relative line numbers in vscode
 //---------------------------------------

 u - for undoing things